One of the most common terms used in SaaS sales is the future of inside sales.

 Psychology of selling is a powerful medium that, if leveraged, can get you the best deals closed in no time, and even convert the lost cause leads into loyal customers.

-In the end, with high velocity sales, you can take advantage of each of your approaches and close the deal as soon as possible.
+Ultimately, with high-velocity sales, you can leverage each of your approaches to close the deal as soon as possible.

 5. Establish key performance metrics